 Lead is a heavy gray metal that has many uses and can be harmful if it gets into the body.
 Before 1978, lead was used to make paint.
 Many old houses are painted with lead-based paint.

 You can get lead into your body in various ways, including by ingesting or breathing dust from lead paint, ingesting lead chips, drinking tap water that has lead in it, eating fruits or vegetables that have lead on them from the soil, and eating food that has been prepared or stored in dishes made with lead.

 Lead poisoning is completely preventable.
-The Healthy Homes and Childhood Lead Poisoning Prevention Program coordinates statewide efforts to eliminate lead poisoning and reduce lead exposure. more
+The Center for Healthy Homes and Environment coordinates statewide efforts to eliminate lead poisoning and reduce lead exposure.

 Lead can be found in many places around a home, such as in peeling and chipping lead paint, dust from lead paint, soil and dirt in the yard, tap water from lead pipes, and pottery, crystal, or ceramic dishes. more The most prevalent exposure in Rhode Island comes from lead-based paint and paint dust found in residences built before 1978.

 Anyone can get lead poisoned.
 However, lead is most dangerous to children younger than six years old.
 Young children put their hands, toys and other things in their mouths.
 Any of these objects could have lead dust on them.

 Lead poisoned children are likely to suffer life-long consequences.
 Even a small amount of lead can have a negative effect on a child's development and can cause serious health problems, including learning disabilities, loss of IQ, and reduced attention span.
 Fortunately, parents can take actions to protect children from lead poisoning. more